 - What is it?
 The first flagship watch designed by Google

 - When is it out?
-Later this year, perhaps October
+Announced October 6, on sale October 13

 Google Pixel Watch release date and price

 Google officially launched the Pixel Watch on October 6, alongside the Pixel 7 and Pixel 7 Pro.